Higher-spin symmetries of the free Schrodinger equation: From Galilean to higher spin symmetries

 with (anti)commutation relations equivalent to \eqref{Mab}, \eqref{MabMcd} and \eqref{MabLc} (see the definitions \eqref{La}, \eqref{calCDHJ} and \eqref{PGZ}).
 It is the maximal finite dimensional subalgebra of \eqref{WLSA}.
 Here, the Galileo boosts and translations generators, $G_i$ and $P_i$, are regarded as supercharges (cf. \eqref{PGZ}),

+Indeed, the vanishing commutation relations of the Hamiltonian with the non-trivial reflection grading-operator reveals the double degeneracy of the Hamiltonian own to supersymmetry, which is characteristic in supersymmetric quantum mechanics.

-The Schr\"odinger algebra extension \eqref{hdsp2d} can be seen hence as the bosonic counterpart of the orthosymplectic supersymmetry $\mathfrak{osp}(1|2d)$ (using the terminology of reference \cite{Fed}, where the bosonic counterpart of super-Poincar\'e was studied.).
+The Schr\"odinger algebra extension \eqref{hdsp2d} can be seen hence as the bosonic counterpart of the orthosymplectic supersymmetry $\mathfrak{osp}(1|2d)$ , using the terminology of \cite{Fed} where the bosonic counterpart of super-Poincar\'e was studied.
+Of course, the introduction of other degrees of freedom such as Clifford or Grassmann variables as in, e.g., \cite{Duval:1993hs,Gauntlett:1990xq}, would yield a more standard type of supersymmetry.
+The supersymmetry induced by parity under spatial reflections has been widely studied by M. Plyushchay and collaborators in diverse interacting quantum mechanical system which do not involve fermionic degrees of freedom, and called for this reason \textit{bosonized supersymmetry}, or \textit{hidden supersymmetry} \cite{bsusy}.